 Research shows that businesses that create and follow a plan are 16 percent more likely to succeed than those that don’t plan.
 Regardless of the type of business plan you choose, having a plan is always beneficial.

 We recommend the SBA business plan for companies that are seeking a small business loan.
 The SBA business plan template is drafted exclusively to help entrepreneurs navigate their way through the whole process of the SBA loan.

 It is designed to assist entrepreneurs to seek answers to tough questions before they start building their business.
 An SBA business plan helps you develop a strategic framework for running your business.

 It propels you towards researching your market, identifying your competition, and analyzing all the possible methods of implementing your strategies.
-Now that you know what an SBA business plan is and its significance, it is time to dive into the understandings of its contents.
+Now that you know what an SBA business plan is and its significance, it is time to dive into the understanding of its contents.